learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 # Your observations here
 ```

+### Plot Feature Histograms

-### Use pandas histogram plotting to plot histograms for all the variables in the dataset
+As an initial exploration, plot histograms for the distribution of each of the features in your DataFrame.

 ```python